PrintNode/PrintNode-Java/README.md

 ##Maven

+###Prerequisites

+* Change `/src/test/java/com/printnode/api/AppTest.java to use your own API-Key.

-Running `maven install dependency:copy-dependencies package` will build a PrintNode-Java.jar into target/ and will put all the dependencies required in target/dependency/.
+Running `maven install dependency:copy-dependencies package` in the base folder will then build a PrintNode-Java.jar into target/ and will put all the dependencies required in target/dependency/.

 ##Docs